patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Optimize only what can be measured

-- [ ] Log, trace and monitor only metrics or events that are actually used for optimization

-- [ ] Include the end-users in the learning loop as soon as possible but no later than the MVP
+- [ ] Include the end-users in the learning loop as soon as possible

 - [ ] Prefer self-documentation and inline-documentation over external documentation

+- [ ] Everything is code

 ## Development Phases